About Painting with Low Vision

 Throughout my life I was faced with a visual challenge but was never deterred by my handicap and went on to enjoy a very successful Import and Export Shipping career that took me all around the world.
 The culmination of my career was starting my own business which became known in every part of the world and won many National awards.

 In 1997 my sight diminished further and I had no other choice than to take early retirement and I was registered blind.
 It was at this point that I started painting with water colour and later moved to acrylic.
-Most of my paintings feature seascapes, fishing boats or some element of water that are always captured in my mind when out walking with my wife, Janet, and dog, Marshall, around the many beauty spots of Devon and Cornwall.
+Most of my paintings feature seascapes, fishing boats or some element of water that are always captured in my mind when out walking with my wife, Janet, and dog, William, around the many beauty spots of Devon and Cornwall.

 Painting has improved my quality of life as being visually impaired, I now want to see every aspect on the horizon; the sunrise, the sunset, the colour of the sea and the type of fishing boat.
 I consider myself to be a lucky artist living in an area of natural outstanding beauty.
 My fascination with fishing boats goes right back to my early days of working in the shipping profession when I used to watch the fishing boats coming out and going in to North Shields complete with a following army of seagulls.
 I used to find them very peaceful to watch and a far cry from the stress of the situations that I was often placed in on the river bank looking after big cargo ships.
 Life is so good today just painting and memorizing the beauty to be encaptured on a canvass and simultaneously wash away 40 years of stress.